ContentSquare/chproxy/README.md

 `Chproxy` removes all the query params from input requests (except the `query`) before proxying them to `ClickHouse` nodes.
 This prevents from unsafe overriding of various `ClickHouse` [settings](http://clickhouse-docs.readthedocs.io/en/latest/interfaces/http_interface.html).

 Be careful when configuring limits, allowed networks, passwords etc.
 By default `chproxy` tries detecting the most obvious configuration errors such as `allowed_networks: ["0.0.0.0/0"]` or sending passwords via unencrypted HTTP.

-Use `hack_me_please=true` for disabling all the security-related checks when applying new config.
+Special option `hack_me_please: true` may be used for disabling all the security-related checks during config validation (if you are feelying lucky :) ).

 #### Example of [full](https://github.com/Vertamedia/chproxy/blob/master/config/testdata/full.yml) configuration:
 ```yml